Towards Practical Multi-label Causal Discovery in High-Dimensional Event Sequences via One-Shot Graph Aggregation: Ablations

 \subsubsection{Mutual Information}

-\paragraph{BES} The BES is the second phase of GES \cite{ges}, where edges are removed one after the other to maximise a criterion \(S\).
+\paragraph{BES} The BES is the second phase of GES \cite{ges}, where edges are removed one after the other to maximize a criterion \(S\).
 Heuristics approaches \cite{approx_fusionPUERTA2021155, delSagrado2001} aim to solve this problem by optimizing:

 Where \(\varepsilon\) denotes the search space (all possible edges over \(\boldsymbol{U}\)) and \(S(e)\) a criterion function for edge relevance (e.g. edge frequency, thresholds, \(\cdots\)).
 This formulation takes into account the underlying edges' characteristics but not the overall network structure, complexity and missing data \cite{consensus_bn_jose}, leading to a \textit{consensus fusion approach} \cite{torrijos2025informedgreedyalgorithmscalable}.